antonemking/at-challenges/README.md

 💡 Exercise 1: Defining Key Parameters
 In your notebook, define the key parameters for our simplified attention mechanism:

-- d_model: The size of the embeddings (number of features per token).
+- __d_model__: The size of the embeddings (number of features per token).
-- seq_len: The number of tokens in a sequence (e.g., words in a sentence).
+- __seq_len__: The number of tokens in a sequence (e.g., words in a sentence).
-- batch_size: The number of sequences processed at once.
+- __batch_size__: The number of sequences processed at once.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/antonemking/at-challenges/blob/challenge-0/at_sr_challenge0.ipynb?authuser=0&copy=true&t=latest)

 💡 Why do you think we chose d_model = 64?
-__Hint: Think about computational efficiency.
+*Hint: Think about computational efficiency.
 Would increasing this value make the model slower or faster?
-How does it affect the model’s capacity to learn complex patterns?__
+How does it affect the model’s capacity to learn complex patterns?*

 ### Part 2: Generating Queries, Keys, and Values